Notes on the Geography of The United Kingdom: London 6: Public Buildings

 "Baker's great pile dominates most of the more distant views" (1: 277).

-Wellington before the south front on Threadneedle Street, "the only place where a coherent (if domineering) relationship is achieved with Soane's perimeter wall" (1:277).
+Wellington reviews commuters passing before the Bank's south front on Threadneedle Street, "the only place where a coherent (if domineering) relationship is achieved with Soane's perimeter wall" (1:277).

 We've walked down to the Royal Courts of Justice, where the Strand turns into Fleet Street.
 Pevsner says that this is "not a popular building now and perhaps never will be.
 Even when new it appeared somewhat out of its time" (6:312).
 That was in 1882 except for the clock, which was added the next year as a memorial to G.E.
 Street, the just-deceased architect.
 Street was a pupil of George Gilbert Scott, but Scott gave him no quarter on this building.
 "Mr Street had but a poor plan, while his architecture was unworthy of his talent, and had evidently been very much hurried...."
 The competition judges, Scott complains, "pitched upon Mr. Street, whose arrangements no one had ever spoken in favour of....
 I at once protested," but "Mr. Street complained of my protest...."
 (Recollectionsp.
 275).